en_USEnglish

 });

-Once you've created your server, you can add the logic to manage requests and responses.
-In the example above, the server's callback function receives two parameters: "req" for the request and "res" for the response.
+Once you've created your server, you can add the logic to handle requests and responses.
+In the previous example, the server callback function receives two parameters: "req" for the request and "res" for the response.

 You can use these parameters to access request information, such as headers or data sent by the client, and to send a response to the client.
 In the example above, we simply returned the text "Hello, World!" in response to each request.